vasveena/amazon-msk-ttt-workshop/docs/day2/part3/4_premigration/exercise.md

 Answer yes to "Are you sure you want to continue connecting (yes/no)" and you should be connected to **KafkaClientInstance1**.

-Go to the /tmp/kafka directory and take a quick look where configuration files and scripts have already been downloaded to this EC2 instance.
+Go to the **/tmp/kafka** directory and take a quick look where configuration files and scripts have already been downloaded to this EC2 instance.

 ```
 cd /tmp/kafka
-ls
+ls -l

 ```